DoctorWhoof/slice_map/readme.md

 #### "vec"
 Enables [SliceVec], which is a SliceMap implementation using Vecs for all its storage.
 This is the easiest to use option.

+### "slotmap"
+Enables [SliceSlot], which uses SlotMaps for storage.
+Will add the slotmap crate as a dependency.